IBM/ansible-role-infosvr-metadata-asset-manager/README.md

 ### ibm_infosvr_metadata_asset_mgr_odbc_entries

 Use this variable to define any ODBC entries that should be added to the `{DSHOME}/.odbc.ini` file.
-This is often necessary in order to ensure appropriate connectivity, eg. by the ODBC Connector in DataStage and by various server-side connectors in Metadata Asset Manager.
+This is necessary in order to ensure appropriate connectivity via ODBC, eg. by the ODBC connections in DataStage and IMAM.

 Generally the required keys within each of these objects are:
 - `name`: the (unique) name of the ODBC entry